 Also, complexity should be reduced by grouping parameter sets with version control on a higher level (e.g., via checksums or old-school part numbers).

-Hats off to the hardware engineers who shaped my thinking in this matter, and a long lost thanks to Professor Kunda who once configured some parameters in the young stubborn me into this path…and between Magnus Bergquist forced me to go to the lecture, and Fredrik Ljungberg not to be too overconfident.
+Hats off to the hardware engineers who shaped my thinking in this matter, and a long lost thanks to Professor Kunda that once configured some parameters in my young stubborn head into this path…